greenthepear/Anaxim/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/greenthepear/Anaxim)](https://goreportcard.com/report/github.com/greenthepear/Anaxim)
 ![logo](./img/logo.png)
-**Anaxim** *(pronounced *a-NAK-sim*, named after the ancient Greek philosopher and cartographer Anaximander)* is a civilization simulator made in ~~Ebitengine~~ ~~Fyne~~ [giu](https://github.com/AllenDang/giu), with the main goal of making a visually appealing and interactive timeline of the world using cellular automata.
+**Anaxim** *(pronounced *a-NAK-sim*, named after the ancient Greek philosopher and cartographer Anaximander)* is a civilization simulator made in ~~Ebitengine~~ ~~Fyne~~ [giu](https://github.com/AllenDang/giu), with the main goal of making a visually appealing and interactive timeline of the world using a cell-based simulation.

 # State
 Currently the "game" only features a basic migration simulation on a map where you can see global statistics, inspect information of any cell by clicking and control the speed.

 # Building
-To build you need Go (1.21.4), a GCC compiler (for cgo) and depending on platform, some dependencies.
+To build you need Go (1.22.0), a GCC compiler (for cgo) and depending on platform, some dependencies.
 Info below is mostly from the [giu readme](https://github.com/AllenDang/giu#install), which you'll need if you want to build on different platforms than Windows and Linux and **please refer to it if you have issues**.

 **Warning! `go build` will seem to hang for a while the first time you try to compile as it needs to build the graphics drivers using GCC.
 Also a compilation warning might pop up from a demo file of github.com/AllenDang/imgui-go for some reason, just ignore it.** *"So much for fast Go compile times!" well, technically it's not Go.
 Feel free to fork giu to work without cgo.*